yoniv1/Debris_model_3D/README.md

 If you use this model, please cite:

 Verhaegen, Y. & Huybrechts, P. (2025).
 Coupling debris transport to 3D higher-order ice flow dynamics to model the behavior and climate change response of debris-covered glaciers.
 Journal of Geophysical Research – Earth Surface.

+The corresponding Zenodo folder can be found here: http://doi.org/10.5281/zenodo.17693004.